 Three types of dedicated IPs power cross-border business.
 The rule of thumb: the more authentic the IP, the more it costs and the slower it gets.
 This guide breaks down how each type works and which one fits your business.

 Shared IPs are more common than you might think.
-Every standard VPN server, from any provider including Surflare, is one: hundreds of users exit through the same address.
+Every VPN server, from any provider including Surflare, is one: hundreds of users exit through the same address.
 For privacy and streaming that is a feature, since you hide in the crowd.

 For accounts it is the opposite: whoever shares the exit writes your IP's reputation with you, and one bad neighbor can get the whole address flagged.
 Whatever type you choose, the first question is whether the IP is exclusively yours.